For UK pub & bar owners

 2

-Retail, Hospitality & Leisure (RHL) Relief could save you significantly — but it is not always applied automatically
+Retail, Hospitality & Leisure (RHL) Relief is set by the government each year and applied by your council — but it is not always applied automatically or correctly.

 3